 - Place the heavy whipping cream into a glass container or jar big enough to hold over 2 cups of liquid.

-- Mix the 4 tbsp of buttermilk into the cream, stirring with a plastic or wood stir stick.
+- Mix the 4 tablespoon of buttermilk into the cream, stirring with a plastic or wood stir stick.
 Try not to use metal.

 - Cover the cream with a loose lid, or preferably, a section of cheesecloth, and bind it with an elastic band.